Distinguishing Ordered Phases using Machine Learning and Classical Shadows: Performing the feature selection

 \subsection{Feature selection in the ANNNI model}

 Previous studies of the ANNNI model \cite{canabarro2019unveiling} have shown that the characterization of its main phases can be achieved taking as input the pairwise expectation values given by $\langle\lambda_0|S^{\alpha}_iS^{\alpha}_j|\lambda_0\rangle$, where $\alpha = {x, y, z}$, and $|\lambda_0 \rangle$ represents a ground state of the ANNNI model for given values of the parameters $g$ and $k$.
 In the first study to classify ANNNI phases using machine learning \cite{canabarro2019unveiling}, all $N(N-1)$ pairwise correlators were used, resulting in a quadratic number of observables.
-However, as $N$ increases, this approach risks introducing unnecessary computational complexity and adding redundant or noisy data, which can impair the accuracy of the algorithm in identifying phases.
+However, as $N$ increases, this approach introducing redundant data and unnecessary computational complexitys.
 This challenge is especially relevant for algorithms implemented on quantum hardware, where limitations in qubit quality and quantity necessitate careful feature selection \cite{ferreira2024detecting}.
 Based on this reasoning, we have reduced the number of correlators to just those involving NN and NNN sites, which, as will be shown, are already enough to provide a precise characterization of the gapped phases of the ANNNI model.

 With this simplification, the number of two-local observables to be estimated for each state is given by $N_{\mathcal{O}}$ $= 3(2N - 3)$, which scales linearly with the number of qubits.
 Consequently, the number of snapshots we need to perform using classical shadows is very efficient and given by